mlevin23/Zephyr22/Sprint4/developer-instructions.md

 To log in the username is: "test" and the password is: "pass"

 While we were not able to make any progress on connecting the backend to the front end, the front end has been fully completed with a working server log page.
+For more information look into the README.md.